J535D165/pyalex/README.md

 Works()["https://doi.org/10.7717/peerj.4375"]
 ```

 The result is a `Work` object, which is very similar to a dictionary.
-Find the avialable fields with `.keys()`.
+Find the available fields with `.keys()`.

 For example, get the open access status: